-- Collaborate with class teachers and other education staff(coach and support) - Meet regularly (once each term) to revive planning and implementation - Maintain minutes of meetings and effective follow up. - Assign learning support assistance to students and classes - Develop partnerships with outside agencies.
+- Collaborate with class teachers, parents and other education staff (coach and support) - Meet regularly after every UOI to revive planning and implementation - Maintain minutes of meetings and effective follow up. - Assign learning support assistance to students and classes - Develop partnerships with outside agencies.
+For assessment / diagnosis /remedial /visits